Workflows Reference

 πŸ”§ Audit Workflow (/audit)

-File: .agent/workflows/audit.md
+File: .agents/workflows/audit.md

 Inspect existing code quality without writing new features.
 Produces structured findings for subsequent fix workflows.